 Here’s a wild edible plant that can help you fill the salad bowl from your home garden.
-I’m referring to a newcomer to the country from the Malay Peninsula called katuk, or sometimes asin-asin.
-Because of its rarity here, I have not heard of a Spanish name for this plant.
+I’m referring to a relative newcomer to Costa Rica from the Malay Peninsula called katuk, or sometimes asin-asin.
+Because of it could be called a rarity here, I have not heard of a Spanish name for this plant.

 Perhaps it was introduced into the country by edible-wild-plant enthusiasts or an organization interested in contributing another valuable food crop for the country.

 One thing is certain: This plant thrives in most regions of the country, particularly the coastal areas, where it is often difficult to grow leafy green vegetable crops.

 Home gardeners can take advantage of this hardy, bush-like plant that produces an abundance of fresh edible leaves.
 The raw leaves have a peanut-like flavor, while steamed or cooked katuk tastes like spinach.
 In Asia, the popular greens are used in stir-fries, and the tender young stems are often cooked and prepared as a substitute for asparagus.

 Katuk, or Sauropus androgynous, can be grown as a single standing specimen along the edge of the garden or planted as a hedge.
 This plant is a survival specialist.
 It grows in all types of soils, needs no special fertilization and has no insect problems or plant diseases.
 It also grows prolifically during most of the year and can be pruned back again and again without damaging the plant.

 To propagate new plants, woody stems 30 centimeters long are planted directly in the soil, about half the length of the cutting.
 The best time to propagate new plants is during the rainy season, so the cuttings have plenty of moisture to set new roots.
 Keep them weed-free until well established; after that, no special care is needed to keep them growing well.